JohnathonHutt/qmk_firmware/keyboards/ferris/keymaps/jh-colemak/readme.md

 There is simple TMUX layer as well.

-Notes: Not sure how trilayer state works - giving it a shot, will revert to previous layer approach if not
+Notes: Not sure how trilayer state works - giving it a dhot, will revert to previous layer approach if not

 *My stuff: